 2. Getting It Done Faster

 One of the key benefits of separating the EDI and ERP software decisions is the ability to get the complete software infrastructure changes completed quicker.
 Evaluating and selecting software, both EDI and ERP often happens at levels above the operational EDI team.
 There is merit in one team for EDI evaluation and another team for ERP evaluation—but only if both teams report to the same manager.
-In many cases, the administrative side of the sales process—negotiating prices, developing an implementation plan, and running the agreements through Legal (probably multiple times!) can burn up weeks and months.
+In many cases, the administrative side of the sales process—negotiating prices, developing a plan to avoid EDI implementation issues, and running the agreements through Legal (probably multiple times!) can burn up weeks and months.
 Does it make sense for two decisions to be held up because one’s legal review is dragging on?
 Sometimes, perhaps, but usually not—those days are lost to the project and the business.
 Since the EDI decision cycle is often much shorter than the ERP cycle, moving ahead with EDI provides an important deployment benefit: staggering the EDI and ERP implementations eliminate the risk in the “big bang” (all new systems go live at once) approach.
-Even adrenaline-powered project managers recognize the greatly-increased risk that comes with closely-spaced deployments.
+Even adrenaline-powered project managers recognize the greatly increased risk that comes with closely-spaced deployments.

 3. Overlapping EDI and ERP

-If the EDI system is selected first, the EDI operations team can begin the partner conversion process while the ERP search continues.
+If the EDI provider is selected first, the EDI operations team can begin the partner conversion process while the ERP search continues.
 New trading partners can be implemented in the new EDI system quickly—a critical need in the fast-moving supply chain world— thanks to design tools that are easy to use and that enable the reuse of previously-developed EDI artifacts.

 It’s possible the EDI system will not have ready-to-go interfaces built for the ERP system, and it could take considerable work to build them.
 But the number of defined interfaces should be a key factor when evaluating the EDI system: if the top ERP candidates are Epicor, SAP, and VAI, selecting an EDI system without interfaces to any of them probably would be unwise.
 It’s reasonable to assume that an organization won’t be comparing SAP and QuickBooks, so the pool of EDI candidates should target the pool of ERP candidates.

 At the same time, current trading partners are migrated to the new system, a task that often takes time because the people that do it—the EDI operations team—usually have daily production responsibilities too.
-But EDI systems with modern design tools will actually make time available by reducing the effort required to set up and manage trading partners.
+But EDI systems with modern design and EDI mapping tools will actually make time available by reducing the effort required to set up and manage trading partners.
 Changes to custom code necessary to support new trading partners' end.
 Faster turnaround of change requests often translates into increased revenue and reduced operating costs, if there’s no requirement to maintain old and new EDI systems.
 But there’s a much more significant reason to implement EDI right away.

 4. Risk Reduction